-Australia is enormous; it encompasses a total area of more than two million square miles.
+Firefighting in Australia represents a monumental undertaking.
+It is an enormous country; it encompasses a total area of more than two million square miles.
 It has a population of more than 22 million, and yet the population distribution is not evenly distributed.
 It is considered to be one of the most developed nations in terms of infrastructure and its economy.
 In fact, it has the world’s fifth highest per capita income and is one of the largest economies too.

-This article will take a quick look at the ways the major areas of Australia have learned to deal with fire and rescue emergencies, and where employment opportunities are readily available.
+This article will take a quick look at the methods surrounding firefighting in Australia, how they have learned to deal with fire and rescue emergencies, and where employment opportunities are readily available.